GSA/federal-website-index/process/index-creation.md

 * 2016 EOT archive
 * ...

-2) Download fresh copies of the data
+2) Download fresh copies of the data and host them as snapshots [here](https://github.com/GSA/federal-website-index/tree/main/data/snapshots)

 3) Upload/Import into a Google spreadsheet